danyflores7/danyflores7/README.md

-# 👋 Hi, I'm Daniel Flores Rojas a passionate and committed **Software Engineering student** at Tecnológico de Monterrey, focused on developing scalable web and mobile applications.
+# 👋 Hi, I'm Daniel Flores Rojas!
+A passionate and committed **Software Engineering student** at Tecnológico de Monterrey, focused on developing scalable web and mobile applications.
 I have experience in building interactive user interfaces and backend services using **React**, **Node.js**, and **Python**.
 I am always looking to improve my coding skills and learn new technologies.
 Currently, I am working on a mobile app project (OcoYucanGo) to promote environmental awareness and a social service management platform for my university.

 🎓 **Computational Technologies Engineering Student** | Tecnológico de Monterrey